opendp/opendp/docs/source/api/user-guide/measurements/index.rst

      - ``Approximate<ZeroConcentratedDivergence>``

-Noisy Top K and Noisy Max
+Noisy Max and Noisy Top K
 -------------------------

+See the `Noisy Max Mechanisms notebook <noisy-max-mechanisms.html>`_ for code examples and more exposition.

 The report noisy top-k mechanism is used to privately release the indices of the maximum k values in a vector.
 This is useful for private selection, and overlaps with the exponential mechanism.